rohanH66/rohanH66/README.md

 # hello! i'm rohan hablani 👋

-I’m an aspiring high school student, biomedical engineer, and student researcher interested in how **biological systems and electronics** can intersect to make life better , whether that’s through regenerative materials, cardiac microtissue modeling, or active noise-cancelling systems.
+I’m an aspiring high school student, biomedical engineer, and student researcher interested in how **biological systems and electronics** can intersect to make life better, whether that’s through regenerative biomaterials, cardiac microtissues, or active noise-cancelling systems.

-I enjoy deconstructing real-world problems and constructing solutions that end both with measurable results and a noticable impact in someone's life.
-Every design i’ve made, from microfluidic scaffolds to competitive robots, follows the same philosophy: **to keep pushing the boundaries of what's possible, and to make a difference while doing so.**
+I enjoy deconstructing real-world problems and constructing solutions that end both with measurable results and a noticeable impact on someone’s life.
+Every design I’ve made, from microfluidic scaffolds to competitive robots, follows the same philosophy: **to keep pushing the boundaries of what's possible, and to make a difference while doing so.**

 enjoy my github :)